techie084/Techie084/README.md

 I do all sorts of programming in my free time.
 I'm well versed in programming languages such as **JavaScript, Svelte-5, Tailwind**

 - 👋 Hi, I’m @Techie084
-- 👀 I’m interested in learning and meet with new people
+- 👀 I’m interested in learning and meeting with new people
 - 🌱 I’m currently learning Tailwind-css and Svelte while building some JavaScript side Projects
 - 💞️ I’m looking to collaborate on ... lol i dont think we are ready for thet conversation now
 - 📫 Get in touch: click the links